Here’s a quick question for you:

 One of the downsides of Google Slides being widely accessible to users of all skill levels is that you don’t get more advanced features and design tools found on other platforms.

-For example, Google Slides has a decent selection of templates for common types of projects and presentations, but it’s nowhere near the variety you’ll find on the other platforms on this list.
+For example, Google Slides does not have a selection of templates or visual content for common types of projects and presentations, but it’s nowhere near the variety you’ll find on the other platforms on this list.

 Bottom line?
-Google Slides is one of the best PowerPoint alternatives for creating basic presentations with professionally designed templates.
+Google Slides is the best PowerPoint alternative for creating basic presentations with professionally designed templates.

 But if you want more advanced key features like slide transitions and effects, it’s best to look for another PowerPoint alternative for interactive presentations.